Merkel says EU must forge free UK trade deal very quickly

 She added that European Council president Donald Tusk would consult with EU countries whichever way that vote went.

-“We did not negotiate this to have it rejected, but Boris Johnson has told us he will do everything to ensure there is a majority in favor,” Merkel said.
+“We did not negotiate this to have it rejected, but Boris Johnson has told us he will do everything to ensure there is a majority in favour,” Merkel said.

 Reporting by Philip Blenkinsop; Editing by Alexandra Hudson